Filing taxes can be overwhelming.

 That’s why, since the 1970s, the IRS has funded programs like the Volunteer Income Tax Assistance Program (VITA) and the Tax Counseling for the Elderly (TCE) program to help low- to moderate-income households and those who are age 60 and older with their taxes.
 And for decades, nonprofits and universities like AARP and Saint Joseph’s University have taken part in these programs to assist taxpayers in the region.

 Both VITA and TCE have the highest accuracy rate of tax preparation services in the country—and many people end up saving money by utilizing these services, with the average person preparing their taxes via VITA saving $273.
 These services can also help clients access money they’re owed, like the Earned Income Tax Credit (EITC), which can bring in up $6,318 to qualifying families.

 Like everything else in the age of Covid-19, the pandemic has thrown a wrench into how these programs run.
-Compared to last year, there are fewer in-person VITA and TCE sites open and operating at full capacity.
+Compared to previous years, there are fewer in-person VITA and TCE sites open and operating at full capacity.

 There are, however, more ways to participate in these programs than ever before.

 First and foremost, you need to determine if you qualify for the services.
 If you make $57,000 or less, have a disability or speak limited English, you’re likely eligible to take part in the services provided by VITA.
 That said, if you own and operate your own business or own a rental property, you are not eligible.